raulcano/bitcoinminds/README.md

 # Bitcoin resources

-The purpose of this repository is to store a single CSV file with a curated collection of resources to study and learn from Bitcoin (e.g. articles, books, podcasts, etc.).
+The purpose of this repository is to store:
+- A single CSV file with a curated collection of resources to study and learn from Bitcoin (e.g. articles, books, podcasts, etc.).
+- The code of a simple Bootstrap Vue interface to load and present the resources from the CSV file.

 ## CSV file format